Is a myth keeping you from having a mammogram? For your health's sake, know the facts.

 "I've only just turned 40, which is way too young for breast cancer."

 THAT'S A MYTH.
 The incidence of breast cancer does rise with age, but unfortunately no one is "too young" for the disease.
-In fact, about 20% of Legacy's breast cancer patients are younger than 50.
+In fact, almost 20% of Legacy's breast cancer patients are younger than 50.
 That's why we support the American Cancer Society recommendation that every woman have a baseline screening mammogram by age 40, and an annual mammogram after that.
-Mammograms are so important that they are now 100% covered by insurance.
+Annual mammograms are so important that they are now 100% covered by insurance, starting at age 40.

 "There's no breast cancer in my family, so I don't need a mammogram."